denten-books/plain-text/support/journal-articles/amodern/laminate-text-amdern.md

 with this unit, under manual control.
-Second, as suitable control tape may be coded directing the calculator to compute the values of f(x) and record them by means of one of the four output punches, mounted on the right wing of the machine” (Staff, Description of a Relay Calculator, 33).
+Second, as suitable control tape may be coded directing the calculator to compute the values of f(x) and record them by means of one of the four output punches, mounted on the right wing of the machine” in Staff, *Description of a Magnetic Drum Calculator Vol. XXV*, Annals of the Computation Laboratory of Harvard University (Cambridge: Harvard University Press, 1952).

-[^35]: Staff, Description of a Relay Calculator, 30.
+[^35]: Staff, *Description of a Relay Calculator*, 30.

-[^37]: Turing, "Computing Machinery and Intelligence," 444.
+[^37]: Alan Turing, “Computing Machinery and Intelligence,” *Mind* 59, no.
+236 (October 1, 1950): 444.

-[^38]: Staff, Description of a Magnetic Drum Calculator, 34-35.
+[^38]: Staff, *Description of a Relay Calculator Vol. XXIV*, Annals of the Computation Laboratory of Harvard University (London: Oxford University Press, 1949): 34-35.

-[^39]: Staff, Description of a Magnetic Drum Calculator, 35 & 143-88.
+[^39]: Staff, *Description of a Magnetic Drum Calculator*, 35 & 143-88.

-[^42]: Eisenberg, “Word Processing.”

-[^43]: ABA Journal,“The $10,000 typewriter.”

-[^44]: See Ohmori et al., “Memory Element”; and Stefanita, Magnetism, 1-69.
+[^42]: Daniel Eisenberg, “History of Word Processing” in *Encyclopedia of Library and Information Science* (New York: Dekker, 1992), 49:268–78.

+[^43]: American Bar Association, “The $10,000 Typewriter,” *ABA Journal* (May 1966).

+[^44]: Hiroyuki Ohmori, et al., "Memory Element, Method of Manufacturing the Same, and Memory Device, United States Patent Application 20150097254, filed September 4, 2014, and issued April 9, 2015; Carmen-Gabriela Stefanita, *Magnetism: Basics and Applications* (Springer Science & Business Media, 2012): 1-69.

 [^45]: Recall Wittgenstein’s broken reading machines, which exhibited a similarly recursive problem of verification.
 To check whether someone understood a message, one has to resort to another message, and so on.

-[^46]: Youngquist and Hanes, “Magnetic Reader,” 1.
+[^46]: Robert Youngquist and Robert Hanes, "Magnetic Reader," patent US3013206A, filed August 28, 1958, and issued December 12, 1961: 1.

 [^47]: Youngquist and Hanes, “Magnetic Reader,” 1.

-[^48]: Morgan and Norwood, “IBM Selectric Composer,” 69.
+[^48]: J.S.
+Morgan and J.R.
+Norwood, “The IBM SELECTRIC Composer:

-[^49]: Bishop et al., “Development.”

-[^50]: Clancy et al., “Data Reading,” 1.
+Justification Mechanism,” *IBM Journal of Research and Development* 12, no. 1 (January 1968): 69.

+[^49]: D.A.
+Bishop, et al., “Development of the IBM Magnetic Tape SELECTRIC Composer.” *IBM Journal of Research and Development* 12, no. 5 (September 1968): 380–98.

+[^50]: Douglas Clancy, George Hobgood, and Frederick May, "Data Reading, Recording, and Positioning System," patent US3530448A, filed January 15, 1968, and issued September 22, 1970: 1.

-[^51]: May, “IBM Word Processing Developments,” 743.
+[^51]: F.T.
+May, “IBM Word Processing Developments,” *IBM Journal of Research and Development* 25, no. 5 (September 1981): 743.

 [^52]: May, “IBM Word Processing Developments,” 743.